spitschan/ShapeToolbox/doc/source/installation.rst

 Structure of ShapeToolbox
 =========================

-Folder m has the code.
-It has a private folder which holds functions called by the main toolbox functions.
+Folder "m" has the code.
+It has a sub-folder "private", which holds functions called by the main toolbox functions.

-folder doc has the docs.
-In the folder doc/build/html is the html documentation.
-Open the file doc/build/html/index.html to view the manual.
+Folder "doc" has the documentation.
+The folder ``doc/build/html`` has the html documentation.
+Open the file ``doc/build/html/index.html`` to view the manual.

-Folder demos has a bunch of subfolder with short demos illustrating the functionality of the toolbox.
+Folder "demos" has several subfolders with short demos illustrating the functionality of the toolbox.